Birth story number 4

 With sweeps, I am not expecting for them to make me go into labour, (although that would be great!)
 I am hoping they will soften up my cervix and nudge things along enough, so that they make the induction process slightly easier.
 If I wasn’t booked in for a full induction, I’m not sure I would have them, but knowing that is what is coming, it seems like a good starting point for me.
 Some people find them very painful.
 I have had them in pregnancies 2, 3, and 4 and only ever find them a little uncomfortable.

 At 38 wks plus 3 days, I went into triage with reduced movements.
 Everything was fine according to the monitor but I wasn’t feeling as many movements as I usually do.
-This with the fact that that my insulin needs had dropped dramatically (both could be a sign of placenta failure.) meant they decided to keep me in and induce me a day earlier.
+This with the fact that that my insulin needs had dropped dramatically (both could be a sign of placenta failure with GD.) meant they decided to keep me in and induce me a day earlier.

 A midwife came in, woke me up and put me on a monitor.

 She examined me, said I was 2cm and asked to break my waters.
 Some people find this painful, but I have had it done 3 times and its only mildly uncomfortable.
-As I was Strep B positive, I had decided to have antibiotics. (through a drip every 4 hrs.)
+As I was Strep B positive, I had decided to have antibiotics-it is totally your choice. (through a drip every 4 hrs.)
 The thing about the birth I was most anxious about, was having a cannula put in.
 In all of my pregnancies, this has been a traumatic event, with several painful attempts needed, where I throw up/faint, the midwife gives up and calls a doctor/anaesthetist to do it instead.
 She told me that that would happen quicker if I let her try it 1st, and she was confident she could do it.
 I had had so much waiting that I agreed, and she did it completely painlessly, and very quickly!
-She put me on the antibiotic drip which tool about 20 mins to go in.
+She put me on the antibiotic drip-again, it's totally up to you if you have this, which tool about 20 mins to go in.
 I couldn’t feel anything, and I was bouncing on the ball she gave me.
 She said I’d be examined again in 4hrs

 About 40 mins later, my midwife for the birth took me into a lovely, massive birthing room.
-It didn’t have a pool-I’d had it previously agreed that of I didn’t need gel/pessaries or to go onto the oxytocin drip, I would go into the pool-she said we could move to the room with the pool if we wanted to, later.
+It didn’t have a pool-I’d had it previously agreed that of I didn’t need gel/pessaries or to go onto the oxytocin drip, I would go into the pool, despte the fact I was high risk.
+She said they would move me to a room with a pool later, if I didn't go onto the oxytocin drip.
 They said I could call Jon in now if I wanted, but we had agreed that he would stay at home with our other 3 children until closer to the time.

 I was going to go for a walk around the hospital grounds, to kill a bit of time and hopefully get things moving, but there was only an hour to go before my examination, I was still leaking tons of water and I was now in a lovely room, so I decided to stay where I was, bouncing in my ball, dancing and listening to Radio 1.
 I couldn’t feel anything happening yet.